Vietnam.vn - Nền tảng quảng bá Việt Nam

 Another study in May 2023 supported this hypothesis, suggesting that blobs of the Moon's molten mantle could separate from the rest, rise to the surface, and create quakes.

-This is also the missing piece that supports the argument from many studies around the world, skeptical that the Moon is not yet a "dead" celestial body, meaning it has completely stopped geological activity.
+This is also the missing piece that supports the argument from many studies around the world , skeptical that the Moon is not yet a "dead" celestial body, meaning it has completely stopped geological activity.

-It also supports the hypothesis that the celestial body once had an Earth-like magnetism, atmosphere, and even life, which would only be possible if its structure was complex enough to have been geologically active, at least in the past.
+It also supports the hypothesis that this celestial body once had an Earth-like magnetism, atmosphere, and even life, which would only be possible if its structure was complex enough to have been geologically active, at least in the past.

 (Source: Lao Dong Newspaper)